string::substr in C++: Extracting Parts of Strings

 return 0;

-Wrapping Up
+}Wrapping Up

-function in C++ is incredibly versatile.
-Whether you’re working on parsing texts, processing user input, or merely chopping down strings, knowing how to use substr
+The substr function in C++ is incredibly versatile.
+Whether you’re working on parsing texts, processing user input, or merely chopping down strings, knowing how to use substr can make your programming tasks easier and more efficient.

-are powerful, it’s essential to use them wisely.
+Remember, while tools like substr are powerful, it’s essential to use them wisely.
 Always account for possible exceptions and understand the nuances to avoid pitfalls.
 Happy coding!

 Exercises